OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 Step 2: Contact OnlyFans Support

 Report the chargeback to OnlyFans support with your documentation.
-OnlyFans has processes for disputing chargebacks with payment processors, and your evidence significantly strengthens their case.
+OnlyFans has processes for disputing chargebacks with payment processors — your evidence significantly strengthens their case.
 Your documentation transforms a word-against-word dispute into a documented record of service delivered.

 Step 3: Block the Subscriber

 Block immediately.
-Everybody knows you don’t continue serving someone who is actively attempting to take money from you.
+There’s no scenario in which you continue serving someone who is actively taking money from you.
 Blocking prevents future subscriptions and potential repeat chargebacks from the same account.

-After every chargeback, conduct a brief post-mortem: Were there red flags you missed?
+After every chargeback: Were there red flags you missed?
 Could better communication have prevented it?
 Is this an isolated incident or an emerging pattern?
-Do you need to adjust your high-risk subscriber approach?
+Do you need to adjust how you handle high-risk subscriber profiles?

-You already know that platform protection exists — and that it has real limits.
-OnlyFans provides payment verification, dispute processes with payment processors, and monitors for suspicious payment activity.
+OnlyFans provides payment verification, dispute processes with payment processors, and monitors for suspicious activity.
 However, the platform ultimately deducts chargebacks from creator earnings when they occur.
 Your own prevention practices are your primary defense.
+Platform protection is a backup, not a plan.

 Legal Considerations

-The truth is, deliberately filing a chargeback for content you received and consumed is a form of fraud.
-The legal reality is more complicated: banks tend to side with cardholders in disputes, amounts are often too small for individual legal action, proving intent is genuinely difficult, and cross-jurisdictional enforcement is inconsistent.
+Deliberately filing a chargeback for content you received and consumed is a form of fraud.
+The practical reality: banks tend to side with cardholders in disputes, amounts are often too small for individual legal action, proving intent is difficult, and cross-jurisdictional enforcement is inconsistent.

 Your Rights as a Creator